POST PARTUM CARE IN AYURVEDA

 Some of the women struggle with their mental health as they undergo transition to motherhood.
 The most common disorders are –

-- Post-partum blues / Baby Blues – This usually occurs 3-5 days after delivery due to the hormonal fluctuations.
-This is nothing but the mood swings experienced by the mother which do not last for more than few weeks.
+- Post-partum blues / Baby Blues – This usually occurs 3-5 days after delivery due to hormonal fluctuations.
+This is nothing but the mood swings experienced by the mother which do not last for more than a few weeks.

-- Birth related post-traumatic stress disorder- The symptoms are obsessive thoughts about the birth, panic feelings near the site where the birth occurred, feelings of numbness and detachments, night mares, flashbacks, sadness, fearfulness, anxiety etc.
+- Birth-related post-traumatic stress disorder- The symptoms are obsessive thoughts about the birth, panic feelings near the site where the birth occurred, feelings of numbness and detachments, nightmares, flashbacks, sadness, fearfulness, anxiety, etc.

 - GET PLENTY OF REST – Your body is still healing and needs sleep.